Figfy's target customer

 What SMBs want from implementation

 - Fast time-to-value.
-Increased budget scrutiny and longer buying cycles make rapid, tangible results even more critical. [oai_citation:7‡G2 Research Hub](https://research.g2.com/hubfs/2024-buyer-behavior-report.pdf)
+Increased budget scrutiny and longer buying cycles make speed critical.

 Why SMBs are ideal for standardized implementations

-- Similar challenges (e.g., CRM hygiene, onboarding flows, channel attribution, ecommerce catalog setup) create pattern overlap that lends itself to productized services.
+- Similar challenges create pattern overlap that lends itself to productized services.

 IV.
 Why Enterprise-Focused Vendors Don’t Fit

-Enterprise programs are structurally different: complex estates, bespoke integrations, and risk-managed change.
-Median ERP project timelines clocked in around 15.5 months in 2024, and large-company deployments commonly run 6–18 months—often with dedicated IT and change-management resources. [oai_citation:13‡HubSpot](https://4439340.fs1.hubspotusercontent-na1.net/hubfs/4439340/Reports/ERP%20Report/2024-erp-report-panorama-consulting-group.pdf?utm_source=chatgpt.com)
+Enterprise implementations are structurally different: complex estates, bespoke integrations, and risk-managed change.
+Median ERP project timelines are 15.5 months (Panorama Consulting, 2024).

 - They can afford “custom & slow.”
-Big budgets, specialized internal teams, and compliance needs tilt toward tailored workstreams, not fixed packages. [oai_citation:14‡Gartner](https://www.gartner.com/en/articles/cloud-erp?utm_source=chatgpt.com)
+Big budgets and compliance needs tilt toward tailored work.

 V. Why Early-Stage Startups Don’t Fit